jonathf/chaospy/docs/tutorials/README.rst

    function of a random variable in a non-parametric way.
 It works for both uni-variate and multi-variate data.
 It includes automatic bandwidth determination.
+`Gaussian Mixture Model`_
+   A Gaussian mixture model is a probabilistic model constructed from a mixture of a finite number of Gaussian distributions.

 .. _Scikit-Learn Regression: ./advanced/scikitlearn_regression.ipynb
 .. _Intrusive Galerkin: ./advanced/intrusive_galerkin.ipynb
 .. _Kernel Density Estimation: ./advanced/kernel_density_estimation.ipynb
+.. _Gaussian Mixture Model: ./advanced/gaussian_mixture_model.ipynb

 Polynomial Behavior
 -------------------